This standard frame is unassembled but the components fit together and can be secured with wood glue and small nails. Foundation required.

 This special frame holds wax foundation.
 Comes unassembled and will require wires for securing foundation.

-The frame feeder is approximately the size of a single frame allowing feeding to be done inside the hive.
+Used frame feeder is approximately the size of a single frame allowing feeding to be done inside the hive.
+No caps.
+No ladders.
+You will have to put floater sticks in them.
+We are out of stock of new frame feeders.
+These are old, used but functional.

 A frame feeder with feeding tubes to give bees better footing while they feed.